tudelft3d/website/opendata/noise3d/en.md

 - - -
 ## What is 3D noise in the Netherlands?
 An introduction

-The past 2 years, we have investigated to automatically reconstruct 3D noise data in a collaboration of Rijkswaterstaat, RIVM, Kadaster and the 3D geoinformation research group from TU Delft.
+The past 3 years, we have investigated to automatically reconstruct 3D noise data in a collaboration of Rijkswaterstaat, RIVM, Kadaster and the 3D geoinformation research group from TU Delft.
 In this collaboration, we have investigated how 3D data on noise sources and the environment, as required in legally prescribed noise studies, can be automatically generated for the whole of the Netherlands from existing data such as the Key Register Addresses and Buildings (BAG), the Basic Register for Large-Scale Topography (BGT) and the airborne LiDAR point cloud covering the whole of The Netherlands (AHN).

 This is an ongoing project that was started in 2017.
 A more detailed project description can be found [here]({{ "/projects/noise3d/" | prepend: site.baseurl  }}).

-On this site we publish an example dataset that is generated using the current 0.2 version of our method.
+On this site we publish an example dataset that is generated using the 0.2 version of our method in spring 2019.
 With this sample dataset interested parties have the possibility to review our results and send us feedback.
+At this moment we are further developing our methods to version 0.3.
+Results will be available beginning of 2020.

 ## Description test data version 0.2